IIED at the UN Climate Change Conference (COP19)

 Date: 7-9 November

-This workshop is co-organised by CAN International and Southern Voices on Climate Change.
-This year’s Pre-COP19 workshop focus is to improve civil society capacity to advocate and campaign on climate change at the national level.
-While the focus of the UNFCCC negotiations is to establish the international framework, commitments and funding – the action and interventions will happen through national and local initiatives – by governments, private sector and civil societies.
+This workshop, organised by CAN International and Southern Voices on Climate Change, looked at how to improve civil society capacity to advocate and campaign on climate change at the national level.
+While the focus of the UNFCCC negotiations is to establish an international framework, commitments and funding – the action and interventions will happen through national and local initiatives – by governments, private sector and civil societies.

 Climate change impacts and actions: views from the most vulnerable